El15ande/El15ande.github.io/_posts/2019-04-09-Software-Engineering-FAQ.md

 Keyword: Software engineering

 ## Intro: he was a St Andrews processor...
-I am reading THE <<Software Engineering>> from Ian Sommervillie, his 'FAQs about software engineering' table on page 20 is the most elegant and enlightened summary about software engineering.
+I am reading THE ++Software Engineering++ from Ian Sommervillie, his 'FAQs about software engineering' table on page 20 is the most elegant and enlightened summary about software engineering.
 In the post I want share an adapted version of the table.

 Reference: Ian Sommerville.
 2015.
 Software Engineering (10th ed.).
 Pearson.